gipi/teardown/HG553/README.md

 The orientation of the pinout is found checkig the row with the two ``GND`` for contuinity.

+It doesn't work pain-free: using the ``bus pirate`` you have to connect after the board is booted (at least one led is on) otherwise does not halt correctly.

 It's possible to single stepping the CPU

 ```
+> halt
+target state: halted
+target halted in MIPS32 mode due to debug-request, pc: 0x00000000
 > targets
     TargetName         Type       Endian TapName            State
 --  ------------------ ---------- ------ ------------------ ------------